 AverVision W30 (wireless) Beard Art Center 221, Wesley Seminary, Burns Hall and Ott Hall of Science & Nursing

-If you would like to use a Document Camera in your classroom or conference room please let us know by calling the Support Center (x2209), or emailing email@example.com.
+If you would like to use a Document Camera in your classroom or conference room please let us know by contacting the Support Center.
 While we don't have these devices in all classrooms yet, it is quite helpful to know the demand for this and other educational technology equipment.
 If a device isn't being used in one room, it may be available for installation in a room where the demand is greatest.

 The Media Services desk, in the lower level of the Jackson Library has a few document cameras that can be checked out for a short duration of time, for use in your classroom or meeting space.
-You may want to examine the video signal connections available in the room, since there are some document cameras that only output video signal on Composite or S-Video, while others output VGA or DVI.
+You may want to examine the video signal connections available in the room where you wish to use it, since there are some document cameras that only output video signal on Composite or S-Video, while others output VGA, HDMI, or DVI.

-The office of Institutional Media Technologies, part of University Information Technologies, has set a tentative date of June 30th, 2015, as the sunset of overhead projector support at IWU.
-By this date, all classrooms and conference rooms should have ceiling mounted digital projectors or wall mounted flat panel displays, to which a document camera can be connected.
+The office of Institutional Media Technologies, part of University Information Technologies, has established June 30th, 2015, as the sunset of overhead projector support at IWU.
+After this date, all classrooms and conference rooms should have ceiling mounted digital projectors or wall mounted flat panel displays, to which a document camera can be connected.
 For the few remaining rooms that do not have this equipment installed, faculty may check out similar equipment from the Jackson Library Media Services desk.